Welcome to the Gower Festival

 SA3 1PL

 Andy Davies is an award-winning Welsh trumpeter, comedian, script writer, voice over artist, actor and educator.
 He has hosted the famous Wednesday night Ronnie Scott’s Jazz Jam Session for over thirteen years.
-‘More fun than a barrel of monkeys’ (Evening Standard), he will perform with the Dave Cottle Trio.
+‘More fun than a barrel of monkeys’ (Evening Standard), he will be joined this evening by the well-known Dave Cottle Trio.

 Visit artists website